-The High Achievers' Programme is primarily aimed at those students who are aiming to achieve 9-7 grades at GCSE.
+The High Achievers' Programme is primarily aimed at those students who have achieved 9-7 grades at GCSE.
 The programme itself offers structured support for those students who:

-- have aspirations to study Medicine, Dentistry or Veterinary Medicine - have aspirations to study at Oxford or Cambridge - have aspirations to study at a Russell Group or other prestigious universities
+- have aspirations to study Medicine, Dentistry or Veterinary Science - have aspirations to study Law - have aspirations to study at Oxford or Cambridge

-Details of the programme and the support available, together with the thoughts of current and past students can be found in our prospectus.
+• have aspirations to study at a Russell Group or other prestigious universities Details of the programme and the support available, together with the thoughts of current and past students can be found in our prospectus.